vizia/vizia-book/src/quickstart/modifiers.md

 Modifiers are used to customize the appearance and behavior of views in a declarative way.
 Many of the built-in modifiers in Vizia can be applied to any View, which includes built-in views as well as user-defined views.

-## Customizing the button with a modifier
+## Customizing the label with a modifier

 Applying modifiers to a view changes the properties of a view without rebuilding it.
 For example, we can use the `background_color()` modifier to set the background color of the label view: